FineUploader/fine-uploader/readme.md

 Originally developed/designed by Andrew Valums.<br/>
 Currently maintained by Ray Nicholus.

+Welcome!
+This project attempts to achieve a user-friendly file-uploading experience over the web.
+It's built as a Javascript plugin for developers looking to incorporate file-uploading into their website.

+Have a look at the evolving [Demo](valums.github.com/file-uploader/) page.

 Questions?
 Comments?
 Problems?
 Post in the [forums](https://groups.google.com/forum/#!forum/file-uploader-js).

-Welcome!
-This project attempts to achieve a user-friendly file-uploading experience over the web.
-It's built as a Javascript plugin for developers looking to incorporate file-uploading into their website.

 We would love developers to contribute any improvements and bugfixes they produce.
 See [How do I contribute to other's code in GitHub?](http://stackoverflow.com/questions/4384776/how-do-i-contribute-to-others-code-in-github).